Zürich Rose Fountains with Map (2026)

 If you buy something through a link here, we may earn a commission.
 See our disclosure policy.
 Note that prices and opening times may change without notice.

-The Zurich fountains will be filled with roses from Sat 12 April to Mon 21 April 2025.
+The Zurich fountains are scheduled to be filled with roses from Tues 31 March to Tues 7 April 2026.

 When to visit the fountains

-The Zurich churches typically fill the fountains with roses one week before Easter and leave them until Easter Monday.
-If possible, it’s best to visit on a weekday, early in the day to avoid crowds and get the best pics.
+In 2026, the Altstadt Kirchen website says the fountains will be filled from 31 Mar – 7 Apr 2026.
+It’s best to visit on a weekday, early in the day to avoid crowds and get the best pics.

-The fountains are usually filled Saturday morning one week before Easter, but no guarantee of exactly what time they will be ready.
+In previous years, the fountains have been filled Saturday morning one week before Easter and stay until Easter Monday.
 Sometimes you can get an update on www.zhkath.ch

 Rose Fountain Locations